-Carex distachya a. o.
+Carex distachya and others.

 Moss layer: Very sparse.

 Under these low forests, in calcareous areas, one usually finds a terra rossa soil profile with a litter layer, a blackish humus horizon and below it a 1 to 2 m thick, clayey, plastic, red terra rossa horizon.
 In cultivated soils the upper horizons are missing (erosion), so that the colour is already visible at the soil surface.
 They are mostly fossil soils of a more tropical climatic period.
-Today brown loams are formed (Zinke 1973).
+Today brown loams are developing (Zinke 1973).

 The aspect sequence begins in March with the flowering of many shrubs.
-The main flowering time, also for Quercus ilex, is May; in June pinks, clematis and lonicera are still flowering.
+The main flowering time, also for Quercus ilex, is May; in June Rosa, Clematis and Lonicera are still flowering.
 The coincidence of the highest temperatures with the greatest drought causes a relative dormancy.
-Only with the autumn rains does new growth begin and sometimes a renewed flowering of hardwoods.
-The holm oak (Quercus ilex) is widespread in the western Mediterranean area as far as the Peloponnese and Euboea (Greece), and the cork oak (Quercus suber) is also found on calcareous soils in the far west (◘ Fig. G-6).
-Its growth is promoted by cultivation, especially by repeatedly clearing these forests of competing species.
+Only with the autumn rains recommences new growth and sometimes a renewed flowering of the sclerophyllous woods.
+The holm oak (Quercus ilex) is widespread in the western Mediterranean area as far as the Peloponnese and Euboea (Greece), and the cork oak (Quercus suber) is also found (not on calcareous soils) in the far west (◘ Fig. G-6).
+Its growth is promoted by cultivation, especially by repeatedly clearing these forests of competing species and regular debarking of older tree trunks (Breckle 1966).

 In the eastern Mediterranean, the Kermes oak (Quercus coccifera) replaces the previously mentioned tree species.
 In Palestine it occurs as an arboreal race (Qu. calliprinos) (◘ Fig. G-7).

 ◘ Fig. G-6 Cork oak forest (Quercus suber) in southern Spain.
 The oaks are freshly debarked, the cork sheets are collected and then transported away for processing.
-Cork can be obtained from older cork oaks about every 10 years (Photo: Barthlott).
+Cork can be obtained from older cork oaks about every 10 years (photo: Barthlott).

 In the hot lower level of Spain and North Africa, the wild olive tree (Olea oleaster) and the carob tree (Ceratonia siliqua) (◘ Fig. G-8a) grow in the tree layer with Pistacia lentiscus (► Fig. G-8b); in addition, there are various Cistus species (◘ Fig. G-8c) as well as the European palm (Chamaerops humilis) (► Fig. G-8d).
-Of particular interest on Crete are Tertiary relict sites of a wild form of the date palm already mentioned by Theophrastus.
-A large stand grows in front of a small lagoon near Vai (at Cape Sideron, NE corner of Crete) above groundwater.
+Of particular interest on Crete are Tertiary relict sites of a wild form of the date palm (Phoenix theophrasti) already mentioned by Theophrastus.
+A large stand grows in front of a small lagoon near Vai (at Cape Sideron, NE corner of Crete) above groundwater and in a few other locations and also on the SW coast of Turkey.

-Quercus ilex shows a montane distribution in N Africa from Morocco to Tunisia (◘ Fig. G-9) above an intercalated coniferous forest stage with Tetraclinis (Callitris) and Pinus halepensis (Aleppo pine).
+Quercus ilex shows a montane distribution in N Africa from Morocco to Tunisia (◘ Fig. G-9) above an intercalated coniferous forest belt with Tetraclinis (Callitris) and Pinus halepensis (Aleppo pine).
 The SE corner of Spain, with 130 to 200 mm rainfall, has almost desert-like conditions (► Fig. G-2, Gata).

-Today, real Quercus ilex forests can only be seen in a few places in the mountains of N-Africa.
+Today, real Quercus ilex forests can only be seen in a few places in the mountains of N Africa.